 When you sign up for Ramp, you will be asked to connect a bank account either directly or manually.
-The bank account you connect and select in the Settings > Banking page will be automatically debited for the full amount of your balance at the end of your statement period.
+The bank account you connect and select in the Settings > Payments will be automatically debited for the full amount of your balance at the end of your statement period.
 Read more about connecting bank accounts here: directly or manually.

 Performing a debit check

 To make sure we are transacting with the right bank account, we will perform a debit check as you onboard.
 Learn more about debit checks here.